JasonHorsleyPubbly/XprizeSubmissionInstallationFolder/README.md

 Why did we use TWRP?

-	Believe it or not, TWRP was the easiest way to take a full image of the userdata partition.
+ -- Believe it or not, TWRP was the easiest way to take a full image of the userdata partition.
 As we were not making any system software modifications, but did require initial setup, permissions, and a DPM set device owner command.
 Android backup files did not save permissions, and making a userdata partition from only the APK did not save device admin.

 Why the bat and sh scripts?

-	This submission was designed to be installed on 600+ tablets during the field test.
+ -- This submission was designed to be installed on many tablets during the field test.
 We wanted the fasted and most error free way of accomplishing this.
-Also, tablets would periodically break and require a reset.

 ## Author